iamvitalyo/jin/readme.txt

 - if we can travel in time we can travel in space, teleport
 - Eye works on the principle of infinity, the similary will be work our computers.
 ....

+PI not 3.14159265359:
+Circle is balance, so we must find balance in all, to draw balanced circle where rim of him == emptiness inside him we need do this diameter / 5 = width of rim, so we have constant 5 not 3.14159265359, this formula is wrong S = 3.14159265359 * r^2 now all works almost fine becouse circle is balance and can forgive us, if 5 / 2 = 2.5 this is step what we can do for error, if > 2.5 system will down(broke), now our math 1....3.14159265359(what we use).....5(must be) the same with pentagram golden ratio 1.618034 must be 5 becouse star is 5. big plus of contant 5 that she is stabel, she not infinity she more accurate, and our math must be more accurate.

 Woman please we need your help!
 All files on project are free, you can fork or dowload all and create your own project.